bhollan/bhollan.github.io/README.md

 # bhollan.github.io

-So this is the code to my portfolio.
+So this is the text version of (my portfolio)[http://bhollan.github.io/].
 Have a look around.

 I've been programming computers since I was 12.
-I studied engineering in college and worked in hardware engineering just long enough to realize that I'd rather be in front of a computer (truth be told, I was sitting in front of a computer just as much as a software guy anyway).
+I studied engineering in college and worked in hardware enginee because I didn't want to sit in a cubicle farm.
+As it turns out, they have the same cubicle farms for hardware guys too.
+So now that the internet is a thing, and I can work from anywhere on the planet I want, the world is my cubicle farm.
+Yay!

-So you can have a look around or not.
+So you can have a look aroun.
+Or not.

 Such professional.
 Very website.
-Such sleek.
+Much sleek.
+Do hire.

 ## Experience

 ## Skills

 ## Strengths

+## Desires

+## Passions

+## Products